flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 ```

 Beware that over time it is expected that upstream projects will drop support for cgroups v1.

+**Known issues:** Unprivileged containers with user namespaces may lack permissions to access the bind mount ([Flatcar#722](https://github.com/flatcar-linux/Flatcar/issues/722)) and unmounting the bind mount before starting the container is needed.

 ## Generate AWS EC2 cgroups v1 AMIs